Tuplanolla/sitc/README.md

 ## License

 SITC is licensed under
- the Creative Commons attribution-noncommercial-sharealike license.
+ the Creative Commons license attribution-noncommercial-sharealike.
 Copies and derivative works are permitted as long as all the original authors are attributed and a compatible license is used.